AlexandreL0pes/send/README.md

 # send
-A system to academic algorithm submission
+A web system to academic algorithm submission.